 (Source: Chinese University Of Hong Kong)

-One of the many ways hackers use to try and break into WordPress sites is by trying to guess the site’s administration login username and password.
-This can be done with scripts and tools that can guess hundreds of login combinations in minutes.
+There are many ways hackers try to break into a WordPress site.
+One of these is by trying to guess the site admin’s login username and password.
+This can be achieved with scripts and tools that can work through hundreds of possible logins in minutes.

 A botnet is a number of Internet-connected computers communicating with other similar machines in an effort to complete repetitive tasks and objectives.
 This can be as mundane as keeping control of an Internet Relay Chat (IRC) channel, or it could be used to send spam email or participate in distributed denial-of-service attacks.
 The word botnet is a combination of the words robot and network.

-A “Botnet” is a network of private computers that have been infected with malicious code or scripts, which are then controlled remotely as a group, often without the unsuspecting computer owners even being aware that this is happening.
+”Botnets” are networks of computers that have been infected with malicious scripts or software, which are then controlled remotely as a group, typically without the unsuspecting computer owners even being aware that this is taking place.

-Botnets are regularly used to send out mass spam emails from the infected computers of unsuspecting users.
+Botnets are normally used used to blast out mass spam emails.

-Below is a screenshot taken from a site that monitors online security showing the locations of the command centers of ZeuS – a botnet that has been actively compromising computer networks all around the world since 2009 …
+The screenshot below was taken from an internet security monitoring site showing the locations of the command centers of ZeuS – a botnet that has been actively compromising computer networks all around the world since 2009 …

-(The Zeus botnet has been actively infecting computer networks all around the world since 2009.
-Screenshot: SecureList.com)
+(ZeuS is a botnet that has been actively compromising computer networks all around the globe since 2009.
+Source: SecureList.com)

-These ongoing botnet attacks on WordPress were well organized and highly distributed.
-Over 90,000 IP addresses were identified by a number of hosting companies in the initial attack alone, when the web was flooded with millions of attempts to force their way into WordPress users admin areas.
-The worldwide brute-force attacks then continued, with over 30,000 WordPress blogs being hacked each day.
+These ongoing botnet attacks were highly distributed and well organized.
+Over 90,000 IP addresses were identified by a number of webhosting companies in the initial attack, when millions of attempts to force their way into WordPress user admin areas occurred.
+The mass brute-force attacks continued after this, with over 30,000 WordPress sites and blogs being hacked every day.

-Coverage of this large-scale brute-force botnet attack was reported by all the major webhosting companies, as well as the leading technology media publications, such as Forbes, TechNews Daily, Tech Crunch, PC Magazine, BBC News, and even on the official US Department of Homeland Security website …
+News of the April 2013 brute-force botnet attack was widely reported in all the major webhosting companies, as well as the leading technology publications, such as Forbes, TechNews Daily, Tech Crunch, BBC News, PC Magazine, and even on the official US Department of Homeland Security website …

-Does This Mean We Should Stop Using WordPress?
+Does This Mean WordPress Is Not Secure And We Should Stop Using It?

-No. In fact, there are many great reasons why you should continue using WordPress if you are concerned about the security of your web presence.
+No. In fact, there are many very good reasons why you should choose WordPress if you are concerned at all about website security.

-It’s important to note that, in the case of April 2013 brute force attack described above, no specific WordPress vulnerability was being exploited (the same script was also targeting sites built using other applications like Joomla).
+It’s important to note that, in the case of the brute force botnet attack described above, was no specific vulnerability in WordPress being exploited (the same script was also attacking sites built using applications like Joomla).

-Mike Little, one of the co-founders of WordPress with Matt Mullenweg, made the following comment about the brute-force attacks:
+Mike Little, one of the co-founders of WordPress with Matt Mullenweg, said this about the brute force attacks:

 It is a “simple” script that attempts to login using the admin login and a generated password.
 So if your password is too short or based on dictionary words it will be guessed and then the script can login legitimately and do whatever it wants including installing scripts (as plugins) or editing files.
 The attack tries to guess your password, if it succeeds, the most secure site in the world is wide open because they have your password.